 Read more about Facebook marketing strategy with these articles:

-With 436 million monthly active users, Twitter is a comparatively small fry among major social networks.
+With 666 million monthly active users, X is comparatively small.
 But it’s still the platform of choice for high-profile users, from politicians to pop stars.

-Follow these three steps to nail the fundamentals of your Twitter marketing strategy:
+Follow these three steps to nail the fundamentals of your X marketing strategy:

 Again, digging into your audience is your first port of call.
 Who are you trying to target?
 And if your organization already has a Twitter profile, does the existing audience align with your expectations?

 Let’s talk about goal setting.
-To set meaningful goals for your Twitter marketing strategy, you need to understand the platform’s strengths (and weaknesses).
+To set meaningful goals for your X marketing strategy, you need to understand the platform’s strengths (and weaknesses).

-People don’t typically use Twitter for buying inspiration, so it’s not a natural fit for sales and revenue-focused objectives.
-But it’s widely seen as a place to learn something, with 69% of users getting news from Twitter and 70% accessing breaking news via the platform.
+People don’t typically use X for buying inspiration, so it’s not a natural fit for sales and revenue-focused objectives.
+But it’s widely seen as a place to learn something, with 69% of users getting news from X and 70% accessing breaking news via the platform.

 That makes the platform a strong fit for promoting high-quality content — think original research and thought leadership — and using it to build brand awareness and generate leads.